NxPKG/khulnasoft-docs/content/load-balancing/_partials/_monitor-health-check-regions-options.md

 {{<Aside type="warning">}}

-Because of how Cloudflare checks health from [multiple regions](#health-monitor-regions), adding multiple regions — or choosing to check health from **All Data Centers** — can send a lot of traffic to your origin.
+Because of how Khulnasoft checks health from [multiple regions](#health-monitor-regions), adding multiple regions — or choosing to check health from **All Data Centers** — can send a lot of traffic to your origin.

 The same problem can occur when setting low values for a monitor's **Interval**.